artipie/artipie/README.md

 one of possible servers is https://github.com/artipie/vertx-server/

 Server accepts `Slice` interface and serves all requests to encapsulated `Slice`.
-Server can be started with a single adapter module (since all adapters implements `Slice` interface) or with Artipie assembly.
+Server can be started with a single adapter module (since all adapters implement `Slice` interface) or with Artipie assembly.

-Artipie reads server settings from yaml file and contructs `Storage` to read repositories configurations.
+Artipie reads server settings from yaml file and constructs `Storage` to read repositories configurations.

-On each request it reads repository name from request URI path and find related repo configuration in `Storage`.
+On each request it reads repository name from request URI path and finds related repo configuration in `Storage`.
 Repo configuration knows repo type (e.g. `maven` or `docker`) and storage settings for repo (different repos may have different storage back ends).
 After reading repo config it constructs new `Slice` for config